Solar Buyer's Guide

 When calculating a solar system’s daily production in Australia, we generally look at the kW rating and multiply this by the annual daily irradiation rate.
-So a 5kW solar system installed in Sydney will produce an average of 20kW per day over the course of a year- this will be higher in summer and lower in winter.
+So a 5kW solar system installed in Sydney will produce an average of 20kW per day throughout a year- this will be higher in summer and lower in winter.

-Solar Power System production will drop if it is overcast or raining, as the amount of sunlight hitting the panels will be greatly reduced.
+Solar Power System production will drop if it is overcast or raining, as the amount of sunlight hitting the panels is significantly reduced.

-With a string type solar inverter setup, your solar system is only as powerful as the weakest panel on that string, so if you have a single solar panel affected by shade this could bring down the production of your entire system- it is important to identify any shading issues and ensure solar panels are installed away from shaded areas.
-Even partial shading can have a huge affect on your solar system’s production.
+With a string type solar inverter setup, your solar system is only as powerful as the weakest panel on that string, so if you have a single solar panel affected by shade this could bring down the production of your entire system- it is essential to identify any shading issues and ensure solar panels are installed away from shaded areas.
+Even partial shading can have a considerable effect on your solar system’s production.

 To ensure the best production from your solar system, your solar panels should ideally be facing North, as this will maximise the sunlight hitting the solar panels during the day.
 West facing and East facing solar panels are also acceptable, however you need to avoid placing any panels on South facing roofs.

 Solar System output is limited by the size of the inverter, so a 5KW solar inverter will not output any more than 5kW at a time- even if it is connected to 6kW of solar panels.